20 Dark Academia Books You’ll Be Totally Obsessed With

 2. The Atlas Six by Olivie Blake

 This 2022 New York Times bestselling novel has a backstory almost as compelling as its plot: Author Olivie Blake (a pen name for Alexene Farol Follmuth) couldn’t find anyone to buy her fantasy novel about six aspiring magicians who are forced to live together (like a magical Real World) and compete for just five spots to gain admission into a secret society that holds the world’s knowledge.
 So she self-published.
 Soon, fans began touting the novel on #BookTok.
 Not only did a publisher snap up the story in a bidding war, but the book is being made into a series for Amazon Prime.
 Does The Atlas Six live up to the huge hype?
 Yes.
+Here are some other BookTok-approved books that are totally worth the hype.

 3. If We Were Villains by M.L.
 Rio